 Family or friends visiting?
 Looking to get away for a nearby staycation?
 You can’t go wrong with the best hotels in here – the Hilton Garden Inn Puchong and the Four Points by Sheraton Puchong.

-Things to do in Puchong
+What to do in Puchong?

 1. Shopping haven

-We can’t talk about shopping without mentioning IOI Mall once again.
+We can’t talk about shopping without mentioning IOI Mall Puchong once again.
 This iconic building has been around for more than 20 years, spanning both an Old Wing and a New Wing (which opened in 2009).
 Anchor tenants include AEON and GSC cinemas.